 2014

-Note from director/founder Luis Salgado: Each year we strive for a revolution of evolution that inspires and empowers through the Arts.
-In the last two years our Dance-A-Thon has provided us with new economic strategies that support our growth and outreach.
-After seven years of committed work we continue to expand beyond NYC through engaging collaborations to Spain, The Dominican Republic, Brazil, Mexico, Argentina, Puerto Rico and cities throughout the U.S.
+Note from director founder Luis Salgado: Each year we strive for a revolution of evolution that inspires and empowers through the Arts.
+In the last two years, our Dance-A-Thon has provided us with new economic strategies that support our growth and outreach.
+After seven years of committed work, we continue to expand beyond NYC through engaging collaborations with Spain, The Dominican Republic, Brazil, Mexico, Argentina, Puerto Rico and cities throughout the U.S.

 • 7 years providing training to over 700 artists in NYC and Latin America.
-This year BWS had an interdisciplinary format with classes in dance, voice and acting.
-A total of 37 young artists made up the class of 2014, 25 from NYC and 13 international participants from Colombia, Peru, Argentina, Mexico and Brazil.
-Watch video HERE.
+This year BWS had an interdisciplinary format with classes in dance, voice, and acting.
+A total of 37 young artists made up the class of 2014, 25 from NYC and 13 international participants from Colombia, Peru, Argentina, Mexico, and Brazil.
+Watch video

 • Watch our Exclusive Screening of the 2013 Beyond Workshop Series Documentary directed and edited by Elias Avalos.

 • RL’s circle effect brought a revolution to the United Nations.
-Broadway performers combined with RL artists, BWS students and D2GB campers performed an original medley, for world leaders and dignitaries who believe that art can make a huge impact on children around the world.
+Broadway performers combined with RL artists, BWS students, and D2GB campers performed an original medley, for world leaders and dignitaries who believe that art can make a huge impact on children around the world.
 This was the first time that a live performance took place during the Commission on Population and Development at the United Nations in NYC.
-Watch video HERE.
+Watch Video:

-• Our D2GB Children’s Performing Arts Camp focused on 5 selected shows that inspired, empowered and educated over 180 campers ages 7-17.
-Performers from the following productions, In The Heights, Aladdin, Motown, Beautiful and ROCKY Broadway came to share the messages from each show.
-Touching on the topics of home, inner beauty and culture in music, dreams coming true and fighting from the heart.
-Watch video from last day at camp HERE.
+• Our D2GB Children’s Performing Arts Camp focused on 5 selected shows that inspired, empowered, and educated over 180 campers ages 7-17.
+Performers from the following productions, In The Heights, Aladdin, Motown, Beautiful, and ROCKY Broadway came to share the messages from each show.
+Touching on the topics of home, inner beauty, and culture in music, dreams coming true, and fighting from the heart.
+Watch the video from the last day at camp

 • Dare 2 Give helped us reach $15,851.